auroche/commerce_cure/README.md

 # CommerceCure

-A payment processing library for Elixir.
+A payment processing library written in Elixir.

 ## Status